 The Brazil Gateway builds upon Ohio State's more than 50 years of partnership and strategic engagement with Brazil.
 It focuses on four key areas: students, research, alumni and partnerships.
-The Brazil Gateway serves as a mini embassy for Ohio State to foster connections and facilitate opportunities for students, researchers, alumni and partners.
+The Brazil Gateway fosters connections and facilitates opportunities for students, researchers, alumni and partners.

-The Brazil Gateway is located in the city of São Paulo, the largest city in the Southern Hemisphere known for it bustling atmosphere and multicutural population.
+The Brazil Gateway is located in the city of São Paulo, the largest city in the Southern Hemisphere known for its bustling atmosphere and multicultural population.
 São Paulo is the state's capital and holds the largest economy in Latin America.
-The gateway's office is situated in the Moema district, one of the premiere business areas in the city.
+The gateway's office is situated in the Moema district, one of the premier business areas in the city.

 Jane Aparecido is the director of the Brazil Gateway and is based in São Paulo.
 Aparecido focuses on facilitating academic collaborations and exchanges between Ohio State and Brazilian institutions and engaging with and developing opportunities for the Ohio State alumni community in Brazil.